Katanis/NordPass_entry/Task.md

 * Add tests
 * Refactor to make the code neat and clean - this will keep your teammates happy
 * Fix as many errors as you notice

-Please push your solution to a GitHub repository.